CriticalOptimisation/gtm-qcast_choice-consent-mode/quantcast-choice-gtm-template/README.md

 # About This Template
-This template is a reference implementation meant to demonstrate how Tag Manager triggers and variables can be used to manage Consent Mode consent states in place of a CMP-provided template.
+This template is based on a reference implementation meant to demonstrate how Tag Manager triggers and variables can be used to manage Consent Mode consent states in place of a CMP-provided template.
 It is provided as a proof of concept with no warranties or support.
 Google recommends utilizing the template provided by your CMP, if one is available.
 # Before You Begin
 Review the Consent Mode documentation here, paying close attention to the section titled “Consent Mode behavior”.
 You will need this information to make your selections during tag setup.

 This template assumes that your CMP or consent banner provides a way to trigger tag firing in Tag Manager when users provide consent.
 Your CMP should provide instructions for setting up an appropriate trigger and variable to fire tags in Tag Manager.
 Please refer to your CMP’s documentation for instructions on how to set these up.
 # Instructions For Use
 ## Importing the template
 1. Download all files from this repository